Jump to content

 Potatoes and other root vegetables

-Versatile and widely used in British cooking, root vegetables are a key component in many dishes.
-They are often used in hearty dishes such as stews, roasts, and soups.
+Versatile and widely used in British cooking, root vegetables are a key ingredient in many dishes.
+They are often used in hearty dishes such as stews, roasts and soups.
 Roast potatoes, mashed carrots and swedes, and parsnip crisps are popular side dishes.
-Root vegetables provide warmth, earthiness, and texture to many traditional British recipes.
+Root vegetables provide warmth, earthiness and texture to many traditional British recipes.

 Commonly used in British cuisine as a condiment and flavour enhancer, it is particularly associated with fish and chips, where it is drizzled to add a tangy flavour.
 It is also used in pickles and salad dressings.
-Its sharp flavour provides a distinct taste to various British dishes.
+Its sharp flavour provides a distinct taste to a number of British dishes.

 Cheese

-Cherished in British cuisine, summer berries are used in various desserts like Eton mess, tarts, fruit salads and jams.
+Cherished in English cuisine, summer berries are used in various desserts like Eton mess, tarts, fruit salads and jams.
 The Wimbledon tennis championships are almost synonymous with strawberries and cream.

 Rice

 For a nation whose favourite food is Chicken Tikka Masala, rice is a must.
-Not only used with savoury dishes like curries, paellas and summer salads, the British use rice in their puddings.
-Rice pudding is a classic and creamy British dessert often served with cinnamon, vanilla and raisins.
+Not only used with savoury dishes like curries, paellas and summer salads, the British also prize rice pudding as a nostalgic favourite.

 Modern vs Traditional British Cuisine